skip main menu

 ^ Top

-All the sites GIDI builds for our small business customers work the same way.
-Every site listed in our Custom Website Portfolio has a separate cascading style sheet, and all of them resize to fit the space available in the browser window.
+All the sites GIDI builds for our small business customers have separate style sheets.
+Every site listed in our Custom Website Portfolio works the same way, and all of them resize to fit the space available in the browser window.